We have tried to cover some of the most common questions here but please contact us if your question is not answered here.

 • Following a large step change in environmental conditions at the site, e.g. a change in average temperature of 10 degrees Celsius or more, compared to when it was scaled

-In order to complete the following scaling methodology the user must first select to use advanced settings so that “PreScaled” values for each sensor are available for the downloaded period.
+In order to apply scaling to an AQMesh pod the user must first select to use advanced settings so that “PreScaled” values for each sensor are available for the downloaded period.